TeachMeInc/typeracer-api-docs/src/historical_data.md

 ## Access

-Historical race data is not directly accessible via the live site or current API endpoints.
-A data export feature will be available in the future to access your complete archived race history.
+Historical race data is accessible via the API for Ultimate subscribers.